chem-274-A-master/problem-set-3/instructions.md

     1. For the `const` version, what is the type of object you returned (reference or copy)?
 What would be the advantage to returning one or the other?

-1. What data type did you use for the lookup tables for atomic data?
+1. What data type(s) did you use for the lookup tables for atomic data?
 Why did you choose that?